-A.15 State if the company has issued shares that are not traded on a regulated EU market.
+S No X

-If so, please list each type of share and the rights and obligations conferred on each.
+so, please list each type of sh are and the rights and obligations co nferred on each.

 List each type of

+D CENEDAL CH ADELIOI DED'S MEETING

-B. GENERAL SHAREHOLDER'S MEETING
+B. GENERAL SH AREHOLDER'S MEETING

-B.1 State whether there are any differences between the quorum established by the LSC for General Shareholders' Meetings and those set by the company and if so, describe them in detail:
+State whether there are an y differences between the quorum e stablished by the LSC for Gen

+areholders' Meetings and thos e set by the company and if so, describ pe them in detail:

+Yes X No

-contained in Article 193 LSC for quorum different from that contained in Article 194 LSC for special resolutions Quorum required at 1st call At least 40% of share capital subscribed with voting rights.
-At least 60% of share capital subscribed with voting rights.
-Quorum required at 2nd call N/A At least 40% of share capital subscribed with voting rights.
+% quorum different from that contained in Article 193 LSC for general matters % quorum different from that contained in Article 194 LSC fo special resolutions

+Quorum required at 1st call At least 40% of share capital subscribed with voting rights.
+At least 60% of share capital subscribed with voting rights

+Quorum required at 2nd call N/A At least 40% of share capital subscribed with voting rights

-B.2 State whether there are any differences in the company's manner of adopting corporate resolutions and the manner for adopting corporate resolutions described by the LSC and, if so, explain:
+State whether there are any differences in the company's manner o of adopting corporate resolutions

+e manner for adopting corpor ate resolutions described by the LSC ar

+Yes No X

-Describe how it is different from that contained in the LSC.
+escribe how it is different from

-Qualified majority different from

-that established in Article Other matters requiring a
+Qualified majority different from Other matters requiring a

-201.2 LSC for Article 194.1 LSC qualified majority
+that established in Article 201.2 LSC for Article 194.1 LSC qualified majority

 matters

 % established by the

 company for adoption of

 resolutions

-Describe the diffe rences -------------------- --------
+Describe the differences